djwrisley/HDME/index.md

 ### About this course :

-This course is published with GitHub Pages using a theme customized by Claude Sonnet 4.
+This course is published with GitHub Pages using the [Slate theme](https://pages-themes.github.io/slate/) customized by Claude Sonnet 4 with Co-Pilot.

 The course content has been inspired by previous years of spatial humanities teaching and other DH workshops.